pivotal/docs-tap/namespace-provisioner/customize-installation.md

   `gitops_install` is a Git repository configuration with the list of namespaces to be provisioned.

-  The `gitops_install` section must be used only when `controller: false` is set or else the Namespace Provisioner package fails reconciliation with the following error message: `controller: false when using gitops_install` in provided values.
+  The `gitops_install` section must be used only when `controller: false` is set or else the Namespace Provisioner package fails reconciliation with the following error message: `controller: false when using gitops_install in provided values`.

   Files in the Git repository must have a .yaml or .yml extension.

   The gitops_install section can have the following entries:
   - `url`: the Git repository url (mandatory)
-  - `subPath`: the git repository subpath where the file is
+  - `subPath`: the Git repository subpath where the file is
-  - `ref`: the git repository reference, default is origin/main
+  - `ref`: the Git repository reference, the default is origin/main
   - `secretRef`: if the repository needs authentication, the reference to the secret is set here
      - `name`: the name of the secret to be used for the repository authentication, see [Git Authentication for Private repository](use-case3.md).
      - `namespace`: the namespace where the secret is created.
 Namespace Provisioner creates a Carvel secretgen SecretImport from this given namespaces to Namespace Provisioner namespace.